Are there Mealworms

-From snacks at the office to the food supply at a restaurant, if a building has food, a mealworm infestation is a possibility.
+From snacks at the office to pantry supplies at a restaurant, mealworms will infest any space with food.
 If you notice holes on food packaging, “dust” on packaging, or you’ve seen these pesky pests, there’s a chance you’re dealing with a mealworm infestation.

 Finding mealworms in a food container is far from pleasant.
-These pests aren’t great to look at… in fact, the mere sight of them can send shivers down your spine.
-A mealworm infestation is usually the sign of poor sanitation.
+A mealworm infestation is usually the result of poor sanitation.
 It’s important to deal with an infestation in your business as soon as possible before these pests spread and contaminate more food.

-Mealworms are often talked about as if they are a pest species on their own.
-However, mealworms are actually the larval form of many different species.
+People often treat Mealworms as if they are a pest species on their own.
+However, they are actually the larval form of many different species.
 The most common type of mealworm is the yellow mealworm, which is the larval form of the mealworm beetle.
 The mealworm beetle is a species of the darkling beetle.

 Mealworms are persistent pests that are often prevalent in restaurant pantries and office kitchens.
 They can hitch rides into your business through cardboard boxes, in stored dog food, or simply through an open door.
 They are often found in cereal, flour, baking products, and other dry foods and grains.
 There are several signs that you have a mealworm infestation in your stored food, including: